Modapto/service-catalog/README.md

 ## Requirement
-- Orchestrator based on Microservice Controller deployed using [Docker](https://github.com/Modapto/orchestrator)
-- GitLab platform with rights to create Groups and Projects.
+- Orchestrator based on Microservice Controller deployed using [Docker](https://github.com/Modapto/orchestrator) -(Optional) GitLab platform with rights to create Groups and Projects.

 ## Deploy
 The project is only composed of HTML pages and client side JS code.
 In order to deploy simply copy the content of `PUBLIC` folder into a web server public folder (like the `apache2` or `nginx`).